-My Pork Larb Recipe is inspired by one of the dishes I enjoyed most when travelling through Laos.
+Pork Larb is inspired by a larb recipe I enjoyed most when travelling through Laos.

 If you like south-east Asian food (Laos, Cambodia and Thai – check out this link with some of my other travel inspired recipes).

-For sure there are a thousand pictures of beautifully presented larb dishes served in quaint little gem lettuce leafs.
-But I don’t want that.
-I want a bowl, chopsticks and I want it hot.
+For sure there are a thousand pictures of beautifully presented pork larb dishes served in quaint little gem lettuce leafs and as much as I like that, sometimes, when I’m feeling greedy I want a bowl, chopsticks and I want it hot.
 Really bloody hot.
 Just the way I remember having it in Vientiane.

 Pork Larb Recipe - Laos National Dish